Experience Cuba With Capital Public Radio

-See photos of our discoveries of the history, art, dance and music of the culturally rich land of Cuba - Group 1
+A most amazing trip!
+Check out photos of our discoveries of history, art, dance and music of the culturally rich land of Cuba!

-In January 2014, Capital Public Radio listeners embarked on an indepth cultural exploration of the isle of Cuba.
+In January 2014, 2 groups of Capital Public Radio listeners embarked on an indepth cultural exploration of the isle of Cuba.
 We enjoyed the rhythms of Latin jazz and the beat of hot salsa songs.
 We visited the National Museum of Fine Arts and Cuba's leading music school.
 We strolled through Old Havana, enjoyed salsa dance lessons, visited Hemingway’s home.
-See pictures from Group 1 here.
-Group 2 will be returning January 30.
+See photos of the two trips here!

 Earthbound Expeditions is a license by the Department of the Treasury, Office of Foreign Assets Control (OFAC) authorizing us to organize and operate People to People programs to Cuba.